dabeng/OrgChart/README.md

   </tr>
 </table>
 ##### .orgchart('getNodeState',$node,relation)
-This method returns you the specified relation of a node
+This method returns you the display state of related node of the specified node.
 <table>
   <tr>
     <th>Name</th>